dindar123/countrycodes/README.md

 This tool is provided by <a href="https://codemycountry.com/">Country Codes</a>.
 You should not remove the credit link in the footer.

-If you need help contact us at: info@codemycountry.com
+If you need help contact us at: info AT THE RATE OF codemycountry.com

+Sites which are using country codes list.

+<a href="https://scamdialer.com">Scam Dialer</a> : helps people report and find latest scames around the world.

+List of country codes are <a href="https://scamdialer.com/complaint/scam-call-from-8656696225537/">listed here</a>